Preserving Relationships in the Midst of Political Turmoil

 by | Oct 23, 2024

-This coming week, millions of people will be rejoicing or weeping as the latest political season comes to its climactic end.
+In a few days, millions of people will be rejoicing or weeping as the latest political season comes to its climactic end.

 The emotions that are now building to a crescendo will not dissipate quickly or harmlessly.
 Many family, workplace and church relationships will be further damaged and in some cases destroyed as heated emotions continue to flow like lava from volcano.